xiangjunn/tp/docs/UserGuide.md

 **Format:** `clist [e/] [p/] [a/] [th/] [z/] [t/]`

 * Names of contacts are always shown.
-* When no optional fields are provided, e.g `clist`, all available details of each contact will be shown.
+* When no optional _fields_ are provided, e.g `clist`, all available details of each contact will be shown.
-* When optional fields are provided, it will only show the names and the corresponding specified fields for each contact.
+* When optional _fields_ are provided, it will only show the names and the corresponding specified _fields_ for each contact.
-* You can provide more than one optional field.
+* You can provide more than one optional _field_.
-* The order of the optional fields does not matter. e.g. both `clist e/ p/` and `clist p/ e/` will show only the names, email addresses and phone numbers of each contact.
+* The order of the optional _fields_ does not matter. e.g. both `clist e/ p/` and `clist p/ e/` will show only the names, email addresses and phone numbers of each contact.
-* Fields of a contact that have no value will not appear.
+* _Fields_ of a contact that have no value will not appear.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**

-Do not add extraneous values after each optional field you specify.
+Do not add extraneous values after each optional _field_ you specify.
 </div>

 **Examples:**